Tools and insights to help you define your branding needs.

 WHAT IS A BRAND STRATEGY AND WHY DO I NEED IT?

 You hear the word branding and it all sounds the same.
-But brand identity and brand positioning are very different.
 Brand identity is the image you present to your audience and consumers.
 It creates a positive user experience and it includes your logo, color palette, collateral and is the consistency between your visuals and messaging.
-Your brand identity should invoke emotions while allowing you to understand how your consumers feel.
+Your brand identity should evoke emotions while allowing you to understand how your consumers feel.

 Brand positioning is how your brand appears in the market.
 After conducting a comprehensive competitive analysis you can start to imagine how you will make your brand stand out by highlighting positive differences.
-During the positioning process, you’ll establish what makes consumers love you and what you need to do to keep them loyal and engaged.
+During the positioning process, you’ll establish what makes consumers tell their friends about you and what you need to do to continue to keep them loyal and engaged.
 While brand identity and brand positioning are closely related, understanding your brand’s position in the market is the first step, before you embark on the visual design journey.